Textualize/textual/docs/styles/border.md

 /* Set a heavy white border */
 border: heavy white;

-/* set a red border on the left */
+/* Set a red border on the left */
 border-left: outer red;
 ```